Some bondholders of India's Yes Bank file court petition against rescue deal

-MUMBAI, March 9 (Reuters) - Some bondholders of Yes Bank have filed a court petition against a state-led rescue deal that involves a writedown of their papers, potentially hindering a timely recovery at the beleaguered Indian lender.
+MUMBAI (Reuters) - Some bondholders of Yes Bank (YESB.NS) have filed a court petition against a state-led rescue deal that involves a writedown of their papers, potentially hindering a timely recovery at the beleaguered Indian lender.

 Axis Trustee Services Ltd, representing several investors in so-called AT1 bonds issued by Yes Bank, filed the petition in the Bombay High Court on Monday against the Reserve Bank of India (RBI), Yes Bank and the government, according to a source and a document seen by Reuters.